Free, industry-leading educational resources

 Our series of whitepapers offer advice and guidance on a range of key subjects are written by our highly experienced fleet experts.

 Once upon a time, fleet management was largely about handling practical tasks as they arose in order to keep vehicles legal and drivers productive.
 Data was minimal; technology basic.

-Modern fleet management is a very different story – every day your business is bombarded with information from all directions – information about where the vehicles are, how much they’re costing, how they’re being driven, the contracts they’re on, the fuel they’re using, the upcoming to-do list…and the list goes on.
-Whilst this information is gold dust the sheer quantity can create confusion for even the most switched-on of fleet managers.
+Modern fleet management is a very different story.
+Every day your business is bombarded with information from all directions – information about where your vehicles are, how much they’re costing, how they’re being driven, the contracts they’re on, the fuel they’re using, the upcoming to-do list… the list goes on.
+Whilst this information is gold-dust, the sheer quantity can create confusion for even the most switched-on of fleet managers.

-In this whitepaper, we will share some insights to help determine the right time to convert your Excel sheets to a real solution for your fleet management.
-We’ll also ease any concerns that you may have about subjecting your business to this kind of change.
+In this whitepaper, we share some insights to help determine the right time to convert your Excel sheets to a real solution for your fleet management.
+We’ll also ease any concerns that you may have about embarking upon a change like this.

 Why businesses use Software as a Service (SaaS)

-SaaS – Software as a Service – delivers in much the same way utilities deliver water or electricity, enabling new forms of consumption, such as subscription and pay-per-use models, that allow companies to use and pay for software only when they need it.
+SaaS – Software as a Service – delivers in much the same way utilities deliver water or electricity, enabling new forms of consumption, such as subscription and pay-per-use models, allowing companies to use and pay for software only when they need it.

 Few would argue that SaaS is the most cost-effective, robust model for fleet management.
 However, organisations still need to map the total cost of ownership and return on investment.
-This whitepaper will help you understand and calculate the true costs of a SaaS-based fleet management solution to determine what benefits this important resource-maximising approach can offer your company.
+This whitepaper will help you understand and calculate the true costs of a SaaS-based fleet management solution to determine the benefits this important resource-maximising approach can bring to your company.

 Cost effective fleet management may seem like a simple enough concept, but without the right approach it can be complex to implement.
 Fragmented data and a lack of consistent, reliable stats can make it hard to achieve the level of control needed to run a cost efficient fleet.